Aftab Ahmed Khan: Later life and death

 Khan later helped to run a private security agency that he set up in 1996, along with his son.
 Following a bout of COVID-19, he died of pneumonia in Mumbai on 21 January 2022, at the age of 81.

 In popular culture

 In 2007, producer Apoorva Lakhia directed the Bollywood crime film Shootout at Lokhandwala, which was based on the 1991 Lokhandwala Complex shootout led by Aftab Ahmed Khan.
 Khan was also portrayed in the film as Additional Police Commissioner Shamsher Khan played by Sanjay Dutt.
 He himself appeared as Commissioner Krishnamurthy in the film as well.

+He also played a court judge in 2012's Four Two Ka One.